alisadiq91/financeTracker/README.md

 1. In the future, it would be a good idea to have a more interactive way to upload a picture of the food.
 This could be where the user can upload an image from their own files.

+2. With the above feature, I would also want to be able to limit the file size of the picture, the format and the dimensions to fit the page.

 # **Edit recipe page**

 * Languages used – HTML, CSS, Python, Javascript with JQuery